gopro/ngfx/README.md

 - shaderc v2020.4 (or newer)
 - spirv-cross 2021-01-15 (or newer)
 - vulkan sdk 1.2.162.1 (or newer, if using Vulkan backend)
+- meson 0.61.4 or newer (used by 3rd party dependencies, not by ngfx directly)

 We provide a helper script to install these 3rd-party dependencies.
 Run from the root directory of the repository: